Changes to National VET Data Policy – Schedule 1 Privacy Notice

 The most common cause of USI reporting issues arises from delaying or deferring USI collection and verification.
 Creating or collecting and verifying USIs at enrolment will ensure you meet your reporting obligations.
 Make sure you follow up quickly for any missing or incorrect USIs.

-ASQA now recognises direct access to USI transcripts as an alternative checking procedure for credit transfers and prior qualifications (Clause 3.5 – Accept and provide credit to learners) – ask your students to set permission within their USI account for you to view their transcript online.
+The Australian Skills Quality Authority (ASQA) now recognises direct access to USI Transcripts as an alternative checking procedure for credit transfers and prior qualifications (ASQA User Guide Clause 3.5 – Accept and provide credit to learners).Ask your students to set permission within their USI account for you to view their transcript online.
+A fact sheet and information video on how they can do this are available.

 3. Use the ‘Provide your USI’ functionality